startup-bootstrap-engine/startup-docs/docs/api/getting-started.md

 ## Dynamic Module Building

 By default, you can keep the default modules from .env as is.
 However, if you want to customize our API with different databases or services, you can [check this guide](./dynamic-module-building.md) for more information.

+## Architecture

+For more details, first [🎥 watch this video](https://www.youtube.com/watch?v=UOgEzvrsHOs) to better understand how our API is organized, and read the [clean architecture](./architecture/clean-architecture.md) and [examples](./architecture/examples.md) sections for more details.